LilianBoulard/prompt-forge/README.md

 This relatively simple script aims to automate prompt generation for Stable Diffusion.

-It is best used in conjonction with [AUTOMATIC111's Stable Diffusion Webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) custom script "prompt file".
+It is best used in conjonction with [AUTOMATIC111's Stable Diffusion Webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) script "Prompts from file or textbox".

 ## Usage